 Comparing Employees with High Resilience vs Low Resilience

-Resiliency is the foundation of Employee Engagement
+Resilience is the foundation of Employee Engagement

 The correlation between employee engagement and job satisfaction is inseparable, but job satisfaction depends on so much more than compensation, benefits and working conditions.
 To be truly satisfied in any role, people need the ability to effectively deal with and bounce back from adversity, relying on a strong social support network and emotional resiliency to tackle complex challenges with confidence.
-TRACOM’s Adaptive Mindset for Resiliency Model is designed to instill this type of mental resiliency in people at all levels of an organization, allowing them to focus on achieving results rather than dealing with the lingering effects of conflict and adverse situations at work.
+TRACOM’s Adaptive Mindset for Resiliency Model is designed to instill this type of mental Resilience in people at all levels of an organization, allowing them to focus on achieving results rather than dealing with the lingering effects of conflict and adverse situations at work.

-Resiliency helps employees:
+Resilience helps employees:

 - Develop a social support network at work